golddydev/hal-minting-contracts/smart-contract/smart-contract-spec.md

   - spending_input must UTxO with `Minting Data NFT`.

-  - for Order Tx Inputs (UTxOs from `Settings.orders_spend_script_hash`), aggregate orders by destination address. (amount will be summed for the same destination addresses)
+  - for Order Tx Inputs (UTxOs from `Settings.orders_spend_script_hash`), aggregate orders by destination address. (amount will be summed for the same destination addresses and these orders are sorted by address lexicographically)

     This will give us the list of `[ Address: Destination of NFTs, amount: amount of NFTs to mint ]`